-This fall, University of Delaware students can advance their expertise in American politics with the one-credit Topics in Political Communication course, "Midterm Matters: From Hollywood to Reality."
-As part of the National Agenda program, the pass/fail course examines the election process through films, documentaries, and lectures.
-In addition to the in-class lecture and film series, students in the course must attend the National Agenda 2018 speaker series and Delaware Debates.
-The film series portion of the course, National Agenda events, and Delaware Debates are also open to the community, free of charge.
-The Center for Political Communication director, Nancy Karibjanian, teaches the class on Wednesday evenings, 7 to 8:45 p.m.
+This fall, University of Delaware students can advance their expertise in American politics with the one-credit Topics in Political Communication course, "Direction Democracy: From Hollywood to Reality."
+As part of the National Agenda program, the pass/fail course explores American democracy through films, documentaries, and National Agenda programs.
+In addition to the film series, students in the course must attend the National Agenda 2019 speaker series.
+The Center for Political Communication director, Nancy Karibjanian, teaches the class on Wednesday evenings, 6:30 to 8:45 p.m.
 Look for COMM/POSC/LEAD/UAPP 337, Topics in Political Communication, in UD's course catalog.
 Please call 302-831-7771 for more information.

 Students in the course must attend the class on Wednesday evenings at the UD Library Viewing Room or Mitchell Hall Auditorium on the following dates and times: